CX PRICES

 That is sooooo not allowed... lol

-But yes, accident or breakdown always let the vendor know because it's for him to sort out, not you.
+But yes, accident or breakdown always let the vendor know because if they have to source an alternative, the sooner they know the better.

 5